reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```
 It sends multiple asynchronous HTTP requests with interceptors applied.
 It initializes a map to store the responses and a map for the futures of each request.
 Then, it constructs a request with a specified base number and user ID.
 For each request, it updates the request with the current request ID, executes the request asynchronously using the provided HTTP client, and adds the future to the map.
 If an exception occurs during execution, it logs the error message.
 After executing all requests, it retrieves the responses from the futures and populates the response map.
 Finally, it returns the map containing the request IDs and corresponding responses.

-Finally, Let's test our logic:
+Finally, let's test our logic:
 ```java
 @Test
 void getUserWithInterceptors() {